Subcategory (RNA class) for MIR29A Gene

-MIR29A (MicroRNA 29a) is a RNA Gene, and belongs to miRNA RNA class.
+MIR29A (MicroRNA 29a) is an RNA Gene, and is affiliated with the miRNA class.
 Diseases associated with MIR29A include alk-negative anaplastic large cell lymphoma and mantle cell lymphoma.
 Among its related pathways are MicroRNAs in cancer and miRNAs involved in DDR.

 fRNAdb sequence ontologies for MIR29A Gene - the ORGUL cluster for this gene includes several descriptions:

 nc_conserved_region: Non-coding region of sequence similarity by descent from a common ancestor.